emibcn/Rac1.js/README.md

 React app to listen to [Rac1 radio station](https://www.rac1.cat/) podcasts.
 Uses GitHub pages to publish it at **[Rac1 podcast player at Github Pages](https://emibcn.github.io/Rac1.js/)**.
 There you will find [this repo's `gh-pages` branch](https://github.com/emibcn/Rac1.js/tree/gh-pages) contents, which are the results of executing `yarn build` on [this project's GitHub workflow/Actions](https://github.com/emibcn/Rac1.js/actions) using [this project's source application](https://github.com/emibcn/Rac1.js/tree/master/app).

-The [podcasts lister](https://github.com/emibcn/Rac1.js/blob/master/app/src/rac1.js) is a pure JS app, which only depends on [abortcontroller-polyfill](https://github.com/mo/abortcontroller-polyfill) to help GoogleBot execute modern JS, so you can easily re-use it for other JS projects. ~It uses https://cors-anywhere.herokuapp.com/ to allow downloading 3rd party webs.
-In this case, the app downloads the [page with podcasts list](https://api.audioteca.rac1.cat/a-la-carta/cerca), which is served as `text/html` and violates [CORS specifications](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).~
+The [podcasts lister](https://github.com/emibcn/Rac1.js/blob/master/app/src/rac1.js) is a pure JS app, which only depends on [abortcontroller-polyfill](https://github.com/mo/abortcontroller-polyfill) to help GoogleBot execute modern JS, so you can easily re-use it for other JS projects.

 Inspired by [my command line Python app Rac1.py](https://github.com/emibcn/Rac1.py).